tiffanysun1/mojo-gpu-puzzles/book/src/introduction.md

 - Program tensor cores for AI workloads
 - Learn cluster programming in modern GPUs

 The book uniquely challenges the status quo approach by first building understanding with low-level memory manipulation, then gradually transitioning to Mojo's powerful LayoutTensor abstractions.
-This gives you both deep understanding of GPU memory patterns and practical knowledge of modern tensor-based approaches.
+This provides both deep understanding of GPU memory patterns and practical knowledge of modern tensor-based approaches.

 ## Ready to get started?